richardkorneisel/intro-to-python/readme.md

 # => "My input"
 ```

-- If you need to convert your value to a number, run the `int()` function on it!

-## List (15 min / 1:30)
+## Lists & Collections(15 min / 1:30)

 An ordered collection of related values.
 Same syntax as Javascript arrays.
+The data type is called a <b>list</b>

 - Square brackets
 - Values separated by commas